erewok/talks/monads_for_fp_talk_2017/talk.md

 ## Closing Points

+- Edward Kmett (paraphrasing): "Monads are data structures with two operations and three laws.
+That's it."
 - Monads are not simply a solution to the problem of IO.
 - Monads are not impure.
 - Monads are not only about side effects.